fatsecret-group/postman-fatsecret-apis/readme.md

 2. Navigate to Profile - Authentication in postman and call the "Create" endpoint to create a profile and receive an oauth key and oauth secret.

-3. Copy your newly created OAuth Key and OAuth Secret into postman globals as access_key and access_secret.
+3. Copy your newly created OAuth Key and OAuth Secret into the collection variables as access_key and access_secret.

 ## Using OAuth 2.0 with FatSecret Platform API in Postman: